 - Here are our two favorite charts on how to tell the difference among allergies, flu, and COVID-19:

-The mission of Alabama Allergy is to be the leading caregiver for patients with allergies and chronic respiratory problems.
-During the COVID-19 pandemic and during the spring pollen season, we have tried our hardest to fulfill this mission.
+The mission of Alabama Allergy & Asthma Center is to be the leading caregiver for patients with allergies and chronic respiratory problems.
+During the COVID-19 pandemic and during the pollen season and viral seasons, we have tried our hardest to fulfill this mission.
 Our entire staff is here to serve you and to keep you healthy.
-Please also give a big thank you to all of our fellow healthcare colleagues who are tirelessly working in hospitals and emergency departments trying to battle this pandemic.
+Please also give a big thank you to all of our fellow healthcare colleagues and frontline workers who are tirelessly working trying to battle this pandemic.

-Please be kind, and stay safe!
-We will all get through this crisis together.
+Please be kind, wear a mask, and stay safe!
+We will all get through this together.